 - 20 gifts of $10 = $200 – Speakers for the Tufts elephant conservation series

 - 20 gifts of $25 = $500 – Acoustic equipment to monitor and protect elephants

 - 20 gifts of $50 = $1,000 – Student stipend for research on elephant conservation efforts

 - 35 gifts of $100 = $3500 – Summer internship support for Tufts students working with conservation NGOs

 Thank you for supporting TECA as we begin work on this urgent initiative.
 Please click on Jumbo below and write “TECA” in the Other field.

-For more information about TECA, contact Dr. Lisa Freeman, Director, Tufts Institute for Human-Animal Interaction or Ellen McDonald, Librarian, Ginn Library, Fletcher School.
+For more information about TECA, contact Dr. Allen Rutberg, Director, Center for Animals and Public Policy or Ellen McDonald, Librarian, Ginn Library, Fletcher School.

-TECA representatives: Tufts Institute for Human-Animal Interaction: Lisa Freeman; Fletcher School of Law & Diplomacy: Ellen McDonald; Cummings School of Veterinary Medicine: Felicia Nutter; School of Arts & Sciences: Dale Peterson and Zarin Machanda; Friedman School of Nutrition Science and Policy: Will Masters; School of Medicine: Paola Massari; Sackler School of Graduate Biomedical Sciences: John Castellot; School of Engineering: Karen Panetta; Tisch College for Civic Life: Chris Swan
+TECA representatives: Center for Animals and Public Policy: Allen Rutberg; Fletcher School of Law & Diplomacy: Ellen McDonald; Cummings School of Veterinary Medicine: Felicia Nutter; School of Arts & Sciences: Dale Peterson and Zarin Machanda; Friedman School of Nutrition Science and Policy: Will Masters; School of Medicine: Paola Massari; Sackler School of Graduate Biomedical Sciences: John Castellot; School of Engineering: Karen Panetta; Tisch College for Civic Life: Chris Swan